 ExecutionPolicy¶

-Have you ever wondered what would happen if you would execute Action very fast 1 after another?
+Have you ever wondered what would happen if you execute an Action very fast, one after another?

 For example: